slactjohnson/pcdsdaq/docs/source/plans_basic.rst

 ----------------------------------------
 The `Daq` needs to register a ``RunEngine`` instance for this to work.
 This must be the same ``RunEngine`` that will be running all of the plans.
+This will be done automatically for you in a ``hutch-python`` session.

 .. code-block:: python